Wat Arun: Architecture

-The main feature of Wat Arun is its central prang, which is encrusted with colourful porcelain.
+The main feature of Wat Arun is its central prang, a typical leap tower in ancient Khmer, which is encrusted with colourful porcelain.
 This is interpreted as a stupa-like pagoda encrusted with coloured faience.
 The height is reported by different sources as between 66.8 m (219 ft) and 86 m (282 ft).
 The corners are surrounded by four smaller satellite prang.
 The prang are decorated by shells of Mauritia mauritiana and bits of porcelain, which had previously been used as ballast by boats coming to Bangkok from China.
+Prince Narisara Nuwattiwong said that both prang (spire) and vihara (main hall) appeared today; they were the original works of the Department of Ten Crafts in the Ayutthaya period.